-13.3.3 Each Major Event Organization shall:
+14.3.3 13.3.3 Each Major Event Organization shall

-- Develop and document their Education Program as per Article 8 of the International Standard for Education. - Develop an Education Plan for each Event and monitor its implementation as per Article 9 and 11.1 of the International Standard for Education. - Recruit, train, assess, accredit, reaccredit and authorize Educators as per Article 7 of the International Standard for Education. - Assess learning as per Article 11.2 of the International Standard for Education. - Evaluate the Education Program as per Article 11.3 of the International Standard for Education.

-- 13.3.4 Major Event Organizations shall set any Pre-Event Education requirements for their Events and ensure that the necessary information such as the antidoping rules for the Event is made publicly available. - Major Event Organizations shall require their member associations to cooperate with the applicable National Anti-Doping Organization, to meet any Pre-Event Education requirements. - 13.3.5 Major Event Organizations shall deliver Event-Based Education at Events that are directly under their authority as per Code Article 20.6.8 to maximize the reach of the Education Pool. - Event-Based Education has the potential to reach and positively impact wider audiences, including the spectators, general public and media. - 13.3.6 Signatories should acknowledge the broader role that Education can play within their organizations to advance the capability of their workforce through training and professional development initiatives
+- Develop and document develop their Education Program and document it as per Article 8 of the International Standard for Education 16. - Develop an Education Plan for each Event and monitor its implementation as per Article 9 and 11.1 of the International Standard for Education. - Recruit, train, assess, accredit, reaccredit and authorize Educators as per Article 7 of the International Standard for Education. - Assess learning as per Article 11.2 of the International Standard for Education. - Evaluate the Education Program as per Article 11.3 of the International Standard for Education. - 13.3.4 Major Event Organizations shall set any Pre-Event Education requirements for their Events and ensure that the necessary information such as the anti-doping rules for the Event is made publicly available. - Major Event Organizations shall require their member associations to cooperate with the applicable National Anti-Doping Organization, to meet any Pre-Event Education requirements. - 13.3.5 Major Event Organizations shall deliver Event-Based Education at Events that are directly under their authority as per Code Article 20.6.8 to maximize the reach of the Education Pool. - Event-Based Education has the potential to reach and positively impact wider audiences, including the spectators, general public and media. - 14.3.4 13.3.6 Signatories should acknowledge the broader role that Education can play within their organizations to advance the capability of their workforce through training and professional development initiatives Major Event Organizations shall require organizations including delegated third-party organizations delivering Event-Specfic Education to use Educators when delivering in-person (physical or virtual) Education.

-13.4 National Olympic Committees/National Paralympic Committees
+14.4 13.4 National Olympic Committees/National Paralympic Committees